 - Your certification will only be renewed until 10/31 of the following year.
 If you renew on September 1st, you only receive two months of renewed certification and will need to renew again with twenty additional CEs by October 31st.

-If you are over your one year mark and missed time during the renewal year due to military leave, sick leave, or injury leave, contact the TCFP and ask if you eligible for a waiver.
+If you are over your one-year mark and missed time during the renewal year due to military leave, sick leave, or injury leave, contact the TCFP and ask if you are eligible for a waiver.

 The Texas Commission on Fire Protection provides an excellent web platform for navigating the CE process.
 This section just provides the most pertinent links regarding CE and renewal:

 When in doubt, contact the TCFP.
-They provide excellent customer service and are normally quick to find resolution to any questions or conflicts that you may have.
+They provide excellent customer service and are normally quick to find resolutions to any questions or conflicts that you may have.